DianZzzz/DianZzzz.github.io/_finance/CFA/Trading-and-Performance Evaluation.md

 ## Performance Evaluation

-- Performance measurement: provides an overall indication of the portfolio’s performance, usually relative to a benchmark.
+- `Performance measurement`: provides an overall indication of the portfolio’s performance, usually relative to a benchmark.
-- Performance attribution: analyzes the impact of active investment decisions on returns and the risk consequences of those decisions.
+- `Performance attribution`: analyzes the impact of active investment decisions on returns and the risk consequences of those decisions.
-- Performance appraisal: indicates whether the portfolio’s performance was achieved through manager skill or through luck.
+- `Performance appraisal`: indicates whether the portfolio’s performance was achieved through manager skill or through luck.

 ### Performance attribution